Skip to main content

 Inverters

 The process of converting DC into AC power requires very fast switches which change the polarity (or direction of electrical flow).
 In the United States AC power cycles 60 times per second (or 60 hertz), so the switches must activate twice per electrical cycle.
-This process produces tonal sound at twice electrical line frequency (120 hertz) and its harmonics (240, 360, 480 hertz and higher).
-The nature of this sound is typically heard as a buzz when you get close to inverters, or the background sound gets quiet.
+This process produces tonal sound at twice the electrical line frequency (120 hertz), as well as its harmonics (240, 360, 480 hertz and higher).
+The nature of this sound is typically heard as a buzz.

 Transformers